Mark-Assessment/mutkovicova-culture-choc-2/README.md

 1. Private hire page doesn't adapt responsive menu styling despite not having anything different.
 2. Footer loses background color when responsive settings kick in.

+---

+## Testing

+---

+## Deploy

+## Credit

+---

+## Feedback

+Koko, mentor - Commit history is lacking as ommits should be made much more frequently.
+I have completely taken this feedback on board, and feel a bit foolish for forgetting this.
+I applied this to my final small changes before submitting to demonstrate that I recognise this.

 #### opening port
 python3 -m http.server